 It is preferred that all supporting documents are submitted together with the application.

-Can the reference letters be sent in before or after the application is submitted?
+Can the referee letters be sent in before or after the application is submitted?

 Can I continue with my current job or studies, while undergoing the Fellowship?

 The Fellows have to commit to the Fellowship on a full-time basis and shall not engage in other work or studies, during the one year.

 Will there be a bond tied to the Fellowship?

 Fellows are expected to contribute back to the nation’s ecosystem building efforts post-training.
 Fellows are required to submit a needs database gathered during the Fellowship training back to SB within three months of completion of the programme.